prody/ProDy-website/tutorials/ensemble_analysis/xray_plotting.rst

 -------------------------------------------------------------------------------

 This example is continued from :ref:`pca-xray-analysis`.
-The aim of this part is to produce graphical comparison of experimental and theoretical data.
+The aim of this part is to produce graphical comparisons of experimental and theoretical data.
 We will reproduce the plots that was presented in our paper [AB09]_.

 Load data